Professionalism & Advocacy

 Grading options: A-F (default), P-NP, audit

-History, current programs and practices, and future issues of early childhood education.
-Includes professionalism, historic and current issues, types of programs for young children, parent interaction, job opportunities, ethical/legal issues and community resources.
+Surveys the history, current practices, and future issues of early childhood education.
+Reviews professionalism, parent interaction, job opportunities, ethical/legal issues, and community resources.
 Develops a professional philosophy.
 Prepares students to become informed advocates for young children, families, and the profession.
 Prerequisites: RD 90, WR 90 or equivalent placement test scores; ECE 120.
 Audit available.

-- Formulate a professional plan for their future role in the ECE field.
+- Construct a professional development plan and resume specific for their career in ECEFS field.

 Outcome Assessment Strategies